 How can you tell coffee beans go bad?

 Trust your heart, Sherlock.
-I know the concept of bad coffee beans in your house sounds like mission impossible-but hey, sometimes it sounds like that.
+The concept of bad coffee beans in your house sounds mission impossible, but sometimes it sounds like that.
 The pleasant aroma is gone, and most of the taste.
 Before you get moist and oxygen to your favorite beans-they leach the coffee oil slowly.
-The older the beans are, and the less pleasant they will taste if they aren’t properly stored.
+The older the beans are, the less pleasant they will taste if they aren’t properly stored.

 Can you get sick from drinking old coffee?

-In a pinch, and in need of a caffeine fix, a lot of people would risk flavor quality— just make sure you don’t drink coffee that’s gone rancid, and make you sick.
-As long as coffee is stored properly (unopened, sealed, dry), it’s safe to drink for years.
+In a pinch and in need of a caffeine fix, many people would risk flavor quality— make sure you don’t drink coffee that’s gone rancid, and make you sick.
+As long as coffee is stored correctly (unopened, sealed, dry), it’s safe to drink for years.

 How can you tell if coffee is rancid?

-If it looks or tastes a little “wrong” (moldy, rancid, or mildewy), throw it out.
-If it just tastes dry, it will taste bland, as the coffee scent is such an important part of its flavoring profile.
+If it looks or tastes a little “wrong” (moldy, rotten, or mildewy), throw it out.
+It will taste bland if it just tastes dry, as the coffee scent is essential to its flavoring profile.